EpicEricEE/typst-plugins/src/unit.typ

 #import "data.typ"

-// Format a list of unit atoms.
+// Format a list of atoms.
 //
 // Parameters:
 // - atoms: List of
-//   - prefix: Prefix of the unit, or `none`.
+//   - prefix: Prefix of the atom, or `none`.
-//   - name: Base unit name.
+//   - name: Base name.
-//   - space: Whether a space is needed before the unit.
+//   - space: Whether a space is needed before the atom.
-//   - exponent: Exponent of the unit.
+//   - exponent: Exponent of the atom.
 // - unit-space: Space between atoms.
-// - per: How to format unit fractions.
+// - per: How to format fractions.
 #let format-atoms(
   atoms,
   unit-space: "thin",